f-kailin/varmonitor/README.md

 # varmonitor
-Tool to monitor VaR of a given portfolio.
+Tool to monitor VaR of a given portfolio under the model-building approach.